kituit/sudoku_solver/README.md

+# Sudoku Solver

-Sudoku solver program.
-Input starting squares in sudoku and algorithm will provide solution.
-The Python solver is equivalent to the C solver, was simply added for performance comparison.
+Command line based sudoku solver program.
+Input starting squares in sudoku and program will provide solution.
+Repo contains C and Python implementations of backtracking algorithm to solve sudoku.
+Each implementation is equivalent, however can be used for performance comparison of C vs Python.